miscalculation/maheen-website/content/pages/projects/project-three.md

 date: '2020-05-01'
 client: ''
 description: >-
-  Determined if CitiBike is an affordable system or a luxury service through data collection and visualization.
+  Is CitiBike an affordable and equitable transportation system with reduced fares for low-income residents, or is it a luxury service primarily benefiting wealthy New Yorkers?
 featuredImage:
   type: ImageBlock
   url: /images/citibike.png